ka2in/fossdocs/docs/source/joomla-to-vps.rst

 Option 2: Adjusting the DNS records
 -----------------------------------

-For testing purposes, you can create a ``DNS Zone`` on for your domain on the new VPS server.
+For testing purposes, you can create a ``DNS Zone`` for your domain on the new VPS server.
 The ``DNS Zone`` section allows you to configure your domain for the different services that you intend to provide.

 Suppose that you already have a domain that is registered with another service provider.
 To avoid any service interruptions before transferring your domain to a new provider, you can add a DNS zone before you begin the domain name transfer process.